Stadion (state): Titles and status

 Johann Philipp of Stadion (1652–1742), high steward of the archbishops of Mainz, was elevated to the rank of a Freiherr (Baron) in 1686.
 In 1705, he acquired the immediate lordship of Thannhausen and thereby was raised to a Count of the Holy Roman Empire.
 Upon his death in 1742, the estates were partitioned between the lines of Stadion-Thannhausen and Stadion-Warthausen.
 After the dissolution of the Holy Roman Empire, their immediate territories lost its sovereignty.
-Stadion-Thannhausen became mediatized by the Kingdom of Bavaria in 1806 and Stadion-Warthausen was mediatised to Austria and Württemberg in 1806.
-After that, as all other German mediatized houses, they kept some of its privileges, among most important ones being their equal status to all reigning families for marriage purposes.
+The territory of the County of Stadion-Thannhausen became mediatized by the Kingdom of Bavaria in 1806 and the territory of the County of Stadion-Warthausen was mediatised to Austria and Württemberg in 1806.
+After that, as all other German mediatized houses, they kept some of its former privileges, among most important ones being their equal status to all reigning families for marriage purposes.
 At the beginning of the 20th century, Stadions became extinct upon the death of the last male representative, Count Philipp Franz Joseph von Stadion-Thannhausen (1847-1908).